Andy Noel Award

 Andy Noel's Story

 Andy Noel valued education, he loved school, and he particularly loved his work at schools.
 Andy consistently maintained high standards while sharing his deep humanity with everyone he encountered.
 Good judgment, tenacity, and kindness were paramount in his work.
 He shepherded and encouraged hundreds of students and parents through the details of admission and financial aid, making a complicated process feel a little easier and a lot more human.
 He worked at many schools (Cardigan Mountain, Lake Forest Academy, and Salisbury School) where he was a mentor, inspiration, and sounding board to colleagues in and out of the Admission Office, setting an example of character, hard work, and service to others that all of us would do well to emulate.
-At the time of his passing Andy was Director of Financial Aid and Associate Director of Admission at Choate Rosemary Hall in Wallingford, CT.
+Andy had his longest tenure (nearly 15 years) and served thousands of students at Choate Rosemary Hall in Wallingford, CT, where he was Director of Financial Aid and Associate Director of Admission at the time of his passing.

-Honoring Andy and his selfless nature is a way to not just honor Andy but to honor and recognize the important work that admission professionals do every day and the lasting impact they have on their colleague and families.
+Honoring Andy and his selfless nature is a way to not just recognize Andy but to acknowledge the important work that admission professionals do every day and the lasting impact they have on their colleague and families.